-The congressional count is the final step in reaffirming Biden’s win, after the Electoral College officially elected him on Dec 14.
+The congressional meeting on Wednesday is the final step in reaffirming Biden’s win, after the Electoral College officially elected him in December.
 The meeting is required by the Constitution and includes several distinct steps.

 A look at the joint session:

 Under federal law, Congress must meet Jan.
 6 to open sealed certificates from each state that contain a record of their electoral votes.
-The votes are brought into the chamber in mahogany boxes.
+The votes are brought into the chamber in special mahogany boxes used for the occasion.

-Bipartisan representatives of both chambers read the results out loud and do an official count.
+Representatives of both parties in both chambers read the results out loud and do an official count.
 The president of the Senate, Vice President Mike Pence, presides over the session and declares the winner.
+The session begins at 1 p.m.
+EST.

 WHAT DOES THE CONSTITUTION REQUIRE?